jason-98/pathfinding/README.md

 ### `jsdoc src/`

-Generates all documentation and places in the' out/' folder.
+Generates all documentation and places in the 'out/' directory.
 Open index.html in a browser to view documentation.

 ## Learn More